Multi-field Cuscuton Cosmology: Introduction

 In recent years, there has been growing interest in modified gravity theories which can be used to explain some of the unsolved problems in cosmology and General Relativity (GR) such as unknown components of universe called the dark matter and dark energy, the singularity problem and so on.

-Most modified gravity theories often contain extra degrees of freedom governed by dynamical equations, for instance Horndeski and Galileon models \cite{Horndeski:1974wa, Deffayet:2011gz, Zumalacarregui:2012us,Gao:2011qe, Gleyzes:2014dya, Gleyzes:2014qga,Nicolis:2008in}.
+Most modified gravity theories such as Horndeski and Galileon models \cite{Horndeski:1974wa, Deffayet:2011gz, Zumalacarregui:2012us,Gao:2011qe, Gleyzes:2014dya, Gleyzes:2014qga,Nicolis:2008in} contain extra degrees of freedom governed by dynamical equations.
 In spite of this fact, recently the Cuscuton gravity \cite{Afshordi:2006ad, afshordi2007cuscuton} has been proposed as an infrared modification of GR, with no additional degree of freedom.
 Cuscuton gravity can be implemented by adding a non-canonical scalar field to general relativity.
 In this sense, the equation of motion of this field does not have any second order time derivatives.
 It means that the Cuscuton field does not have its own dynamics and acts as an auxiliary field.
 Therefore, in order to produce dynamics, it is required to include other fields \cite{Afshordi:2006ad}.
 An increasing number of studies have been carried out on Cuscuton gravity and its extended versions.
 As an example, in \cite{Afshordi:2009tt, bhattacharyya2018revisiting} the authors proved that Cuscuton model with a quadratic potential can be considered as a low-energy limit of the non-projectable Horava-Lifshitz gravity model \cite{hovrava2009quantum}.
 Further, such a theory provides significant new features such as a distinct Cosmic Microwave Background \cite{afshordi2007cuscuton}, viable power-law solutions of inflation \cite{ito2019dressed}, the absence of spherical caustic instabilities in galileon theories \cite{de2017caustics}, and inflationary solutions \cite{adshead2016magnon, bartolo2022cuscuton}.
 Interestingly, in Ref. \cite{DeFelice:2022uxv} the authors have also shown that all acceptable Cuscuton solutions are always solutions for VCDM theory, which is a kind of Type-IIa Minimally Modified Gravity theories \cite{de2020theory}.